benhoyt/benhoyt.github.com/programming-class/05-more-web.md

 What do you think is happening here?
 Let's break it apart -- what's going on?

-(It might be the world's simplest web page: see how high you can get it to count in one minute.)
+(It might be the world's simplest web game: see how high you can get it to count in one minute.)

 Homework